indigo-dc/indigo-datacloud-releases/indigo1/omt1.md

 <a id="id1"></a>
 ## Release Notes
+**INDIGO OpenMobile Toolkit** - Android Library Project which simplifies access to INDIGO DataCloud API

 <a id="id2"></a>
 ### What's new

+Highlights of the first release of the toolkit:
+* basic communication with FutureGateway API
+* getting tasks
+* creating tasks
+* filtering tasks by status and by user
+* getting task's details
+* preparation for passing the access token from IAM

+Supported Platforms:
+* Mobile OS: Android 4.2+

 <a id="id3"></a>
 #### List of RfCs

 <a id="id4"></a>
 ### Deployment Notes

+* the AAR file (the library) can't be run/install without sample-app
+* the APK file with sample app can't be installed on the device via Android Debug Bridge command: ```$ANDROID_HOME/platform-tools/adb install PATH_TO_APK_FILE```

 <a id="id5"></a>
 ### Known Issues